15 Ways Guest Blogging Can Help You Succeed

 10. Personalize Your Landing Pages

-Neil Patel, co-founder of Crazy Egg and Hello Bar and a very popular guest blogger, explains in his post, The Real Secret to 1,000 Blog Subscribers in 60 Days or Less, how, by personalizing a landing page of a specific forum, he witnessed up to 10% increase in registrations.
+Neil Patel, the co-founder of Crazy Egg and Hello Bar and a very popular guest blogger, explains in his post, The Real Secret to 1,000 Blog Subscribers in 60 Days or Less, how, by personalizing a landing page of a specific forum, he witnessed up to 10% increase in registrations.

 For example, rather than sending the readers of your posts to a nonspecific landing page or a URL of your homepage, send your users to a page that specifically mentions which website they’re coming from where you used it.